alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 If you need a purchase order number on the invoice, state this when you apply or email [DFLU.fees@homeoffice.gsi.gov.uk](mailto: DFLU.fees@homeoffice.gsi.gov.uk)

 You should get a decision about your licence by email within 16 weeks.
 If you’re applying for the first time, your premises will be visited as part of your application.

-[SME question: What can they do if they haven’t got a decision after 16 weeks?
+Contact [DFLU.dom@homeoffice.gsi.gov.uk](mailto:DFLU.dom@homeoffice.gsi.gov.uk) or duty line: 0207 035 8972 for queries.

-[SME question: How much does this licence cost?
-What can they do if they haven't got a decision after 16 weeks?
-How long is this licence valid for?]
+[SME question: How much does this licence cost? ow long is this licence valid for?]

 ###Apply for an export licence
 {:#apply-export-licence}